Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The Citi® / AAdvantage® Executive World Elite™ Mastercard® is another personal card which currently offers 50,000 American Airlines miles after spending $5,000 in purchases within the first 3 months of account opening.
 This card has a higher annual fee of $450, however, it comes with additional perks like Admirals Club airline lounge membership for you and 2 guests or immediate family (spouse or domestic partner and children under 18 years of age).
 Read our review of the Citi AAdvantage Executive Card here.

-If you are a small business owner, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is a great card to get right now.
-That’s because for a limited time you can earn 70,000 American Airlines miles after making $4,000 in purchases within the first 4 months of account opening.
+If you are a small business owner, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is a great card to get.
+You can earn 60,000 American Airlines miles after making $3,000 in purchases within the first 3 months of account opening.
 This card, like the personal version, has an annual fee of $99 which is waived the first 12 months.
 Read our review of the CitiBusiness AAdvantage Platinum Select Card here.

 Finally, the American Airlines AAdvantage MileUp℠ Card is a great companion card to any of the other Citi American Airlines cards, becasue it isn’t affected by Citi’s 24 month rule.
 It has no annual fee and comes with a 10,000 American Airlines mile bonus and a $50 statement credit after you spend $500 in purchases in the first 3 months of account opening.
 It also earns 2X American Airlines miles on groceries which makes it a great card to pair with other Citi American Airlines cards.
 Read our review of the Citi American Airlines MileUp Card here.